networkoptix/tools/vms_4.3.0_R2_open/linux/readme.md

 ### Cmake

-CMake 3.17.0 or higher should be installed and available on PATH.
+CMake 3.19.0 or higher should be installed and available on PATH.

 ### Ninja

 Ninja 1.8.0 or higher should be installed and available on PATH:
     sudo apt install ninja-build

+### Other requirements

+Package "pkg-config" should be installed: sudo apt install pkg-config

 ---------------------------------------------------------------------------------------------------
 ## How to build and run